LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W08-D1-ApiCalls.md

 # More Dev Tools
-These are used in lab 6.
+These are used in this week's lab.

 ## JSON Server